craddr/CSF_AnalysisMod/README.md

 Save Analysis directory and all subdirectoties to MATLAB path.

-Change makeEventFilePsychStim.m on line 15 so localReposPath points to the directory in which your experimental data is found.
+Change makeEventFilePsychStimRosie.m on line 15 so localReposPath points to the directory in which your experimental data is found.

 Change collateDataBatchRosie.m on line 35 so localReposPath points to the directory in which your experimental data is found.